Dell Derby Dash

 Client: Dell OEM Consumer Devices

-Request: The client had a specific desire for a game that could be used on web and at trade shows in order educate potential customers on how Dell OEM could provide value for new and existing businesses.
+Request: The client had a specific desire for a game that could be used on the web and at trade shows in order educate potential customers about how Dell OEM could provide value for new and existing businesses.

 Challenges: A relatively short timeline

 Timeline: 3 months